 Before filing for the dissolution of an LLC, it is important that all outstanding state taxes are settled and any tax returns from previous years have been submitted in full.

-This process can be very time-consuming; therefore, we advise you to start this task as early on during your year as possible so that there will not be a last-minute rush.
+This process can be very time-consuming; therefore, we advise you to start this task as early as possible so that there will not be a last-minute rush.

-An LLC must have an accountant registered with the relevant tax authority (e.g., IRS) to close any accounts that are still open and submit claims for refunds of taxes paid in previous years if applicable.
+An LLC must have an accountant or tax adviser registered with the relevant tax authority (e.g., Internal Revenue Service) to close any business bank accounts that are still open and submit claims for refunds of taxes paid in previous years if applicable.

-It is only after all the financial obligations of your LLC have been settled that you can distribute the remaining LLC assets to the members.
+In our case, it was only after all the financial and tax obligations of our LLC had been settled that we could distribute the remaining assets to the members.

 Filing the Articles of Dissolution (also called a certificate of dissolution) is one of the final steps for dissolving an LLC.

-You file the Articles of Dissolution with the state agency in charge of handling your formation paperwork.
+During our LLC closure, we filed the Articles of Dissolution with the state agency in charge of handling our formation paperwork.

-The deadline for filing paperwork will differ based on the state laws and what assets are being distributed, so it is important to look into your specific state's guidelines when filing your dissolution paperwork.
+The deadline for filing dissolution paperwork will differ based on the state law and what assets are being distributed, so it is important to look into your specific state's guidelines when filing your dissolution paperwork.

 Some states will require you to pay any remaining taxes before you can even file articles of dissolution.